Animals in Research and Education

 Animal Research Saves Lives

-A two-page factsheet highlighting 1) contributions that animals have made and continue to make in improving human and animal health and 2) the guidelines in place to ensure appropriate care and treatment of laboratory animals.
+A two-page factsheet highlighting contributions that animals have made and continue to make in improving human and animal health, as well as the guidelines in place to ensure appropriate care and treatment of laboratory animals.

 Facts on Studies with Dogs